benjamin-j-cooper/weatherApp/README.md

 I would use AWS Elastic Beanstalk because it handles many of the more complex deployment details, is optimized for Docker containers, and has plenty of documentation.
 The next step in deploying this dockerized django REST API to AWS Elastic Beanstalk:
  - CI/CD: create gitHub actions.yml file to deploy docker image from gitHub to AWS account (alt: push Docker image to AWS from DockerHub)
- - Create Elastic Beanstak App: using AWSCLI or AWs Console
+ - Create Elastic Beanstak App: using AWSCLI or AWS Console